CoreELEC/linux-amlogic/Documentation/media/uapi/dvb/examples.rst

 Example: Tuning
 ===============

-We will start with a generic tuning subroutine that uses the frontend and SEC, as well as the demux devices.
+We will start with a generic tuning subroutine that uses the frontend, as well as the demux devices.
 The example is given for QPSK tuners, but can easily be adjusted for QAM.